josephkwok001/tp/docs/UserGuide.md

 - Edits the client at the specified `INDEX`.
 The index refers to the index number shown in the displayed client list.
 The index **must be a positive integer** 1, 2, 3, …​
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
-- When editing tags, the existing tags of the client will be removed i.e. adding of tags is not cumulative.
+- When editing tags, all existing tags are replaced with your new tags.
+To keep existing tags, you must re-enter them along with any new tags.
 - You can remove all the client’s tags by typing `t/` without specifying any tags after it.